y-scope/clp-ffi-go/README.rst

 -------
 To run all unit tests run: ``go_test_ir="/path/to/my-ir.clp.zst" go test ./...``

-- Some of the ``ir`` package's tests currently requries an existing CLP IR file compressed with zstd.
+- Some of the ``ir`` package's tests currently require an existing CLP IR file compressed with zstd.
 This file's path is taken as an environment variable named ``go_test_ir``.
 It can be an absolute path or a path relative to the ``ir`` directory.